tom-lord/regexp-examples/README.md

 * Performance improvements:
   * Use of lambdas/something (in [constants.rb](lib/regexp-examples/constants.rb)) to improve the library load time.
 See the pending pull request.
   * (Maybe?) add a `max_examples` configuration option and use lazy evaluation, to ensure the method never "freezes".
-* Write a blog post about how this amazing gem works! :)

 ## Contributing